top of page

 Q1.
 Can closed rhinoplasty improve nasal obstruction after previous surgery?

 Yes.
-Internal septal reconstruction and structural correction can significantly improve airflow and breathing.
+Septal reconstruction and structural correction can significantly improve airflow.

-When the septum is severely deviated, collapsed, or unable to provide stable support.
+When the septum is collapsed, deviated, or unable to provide stable support.

 Q3.
-Can functional and aesthetic problems be corrected in the same operation?
+Can functional and aesthetic problems be corrected together?

 🎥 YouTube Reference